Expert care for mothers and babies during complicated pregnancies

 High-risk pregnancy specialists help co-manage your prenatal and postpartum care alongside your regular OB-GYN doctor or midwife.
 This care includes routine prenatal appointments to monitor your health, track baby’s growth and offer guidance on your birth plan.
 Some patients visit a maternal-fetal medicine doctor for a one-time service, such as a diagnostic ultrasound, then return to their doctor or midwife.
 Others may fully transition their care to a maternal-fetal medicine specialist for the duration of their pregnancy.

-Our specialists are highly-trained to provide screenings, diagnostic ultrasounds and procedures needed to diagnose genetic disorders, birth defects and other health concerns for mom and baby.
-We use state of the art equipment and advanced genetic testing to provide accurate results in a timely matter.
+Our maternal fetal specialists are highly-trained to provide screenings, diagnostic ultrasounds and procedures needed to diagnose genetic disorders, birth defects and other health concerns for mom and baby.
+We use state of the art equipment and advanced genetic testing during pregnancy to provide accurate results in a timely matter.

 - Gestational hypertension and preeclampsia

 - Endocrine disorders (including gestational diabetes, thyroid disorder and lupus)

 - Cardiac disease

 - Recurrent pregnancy loss

 - Previous pregnancy and delivery complications (including preterm birth, premature rupture of membranes, and more)

 - Cleft lip/palate